Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 12.52.11 UTC
+- WIB: Sabtu, 21 Februari 2026 13.56.56 UTC
-- WITA: Sabtu, 21 Februari 2026 13.52.11 UTC
+- WITA: Sabtu, 21 Februari 2026 14.56.56 UTC
-- WIT: Sabtu, 21 Februari 2026 14.52.11 UTC
+- WIT: Sabtu, 21 Februari 2026 15.56.56 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: nature
+Kategori: attitude